Polish president 'sorry' for Jewish persecution in 1968

-Poland's president on Thursday apologised to Jews chased out of the country 50 years ago during the communist regime's anti-Semitic campaign, as Warsaw faces criticism over its new Holocaust law.
+Poland's president on Thursday apologised to Jews chased abroad 50 years ago during the communist regime's anti-Semitic campaign, in a move applauded by the Jewish community and seemingly meant to reduce tension with Israel and the US.

 "The free and independent Poland of today, my generation, is not responsible and does not need to apologise.
 But... to those who were driven out then...
 I'd like to say please forgive the Republic, Poles, the Poland of that time for having carried out such a shameful act," Andrzej Duda said.